 - My husband, the best cook around, who can build and fix anything and who makes me laugh, cheers me on, and makes me very grateful I said yes to a second date.

-- G, my seven-year-old daughter, who has a big personality, the best hugs, and way too many stuffed animals.
+- G, my eight-year-old daughter, who has a big personality, the best hugs, and way too many stuffed animals.

 Oh, and the name of this blog?
 From time to time, I’m asked why this blog is called Red Shutters.
 It’s rather simple, actually.
 When I started writing, we lived in a house with red shutters, and I wanted a name that spoke to a place for me, a place that explained who I was.
 Not my name, mind you—something different but something that mattered to me.
 Many moons later, we live in another house—without shutters!—but the name still resonates.